defineseventy/landing-page/README.md

-# personal portfolio and also a small tribute to Terra :)
+My personal portfolio and was a tribute to Terra, maybe I'LL MAKE AN UPDATED ONE SOON
-I'll have to redo this, this website is not the best I can offer